 Anyone who is looking for freedom in material that doesn’t need too deep of a blade should go for the Silhouette Cameo 4.
 You have much more versatility in the included software, even if you don’t go with the professional edition.
 If you plan to work with anything that proves difficult for the blades, you’ll need to consider the Cricut instead.

 The other downside to the Cameo 4 is in the software.
 Although it offers an amazing amount of options, you’ll need to pay extra to unlock certain file extensions, including .svg.

 The best place to purchase either the Silhouette Cameo 4 or the Cricut Explore Air is online.
 You’ll find the most affordable prices on sites like Amazon, where they offer free shipping for Prime members.
-If you don’t have a Prime membership, be sure to calculate the amount of shipping into the cost.

 You can also try your luck at brick-and-mortar stores.
 Crafting stores such as Michael’s might keep them in stock, and you can check their website to see if your local store has any in stock.
 If you find one of the devices online, you might have the option to deliver it right to a store, saving money on shipping costs.